hg-mirrors/pypy_stmgc/c8/doc/page-resharing.md

  1. Validation of seg0: gets all changes; any `RO` views still around means that there was *no change* in those pages, so the views stay valid.

+    XXX: what about the modifications that major GC makes during tracing? how does it affect the page-sharing in the kernel?

  2. All other segments validate their `ACC` pages; again `RO` pages *cannot* have changes that need importing.
  3. While tracing modified objs and overflow objs, remember pages with